|

 At the head of the Bella Coola Valley lies 'The Hill.'
 This is the

-part of Highway 20 that descends through Tweedsmuir Park into the
+part of Hwy 20 that descends through Tweedsmuir Park into the Bella

 and a limited budget built the highway to free Bella Coola from